-Now Greer is the decision-maker and family caregiver for her mother who lives at an adult care home in southwest Portland and coping with complications from Parkinson’s disease.
-Last fall her mother was fine and enjoying her daily activities like tai chi and yoga and then experienced a bad fall.
+Now Greer is the decision-maker and family caregiver for her mother, who lives at an adult care home in southwest Portland and is coping with complications from Parkinson’s disease.
+Last fall her mother was fine and enjoying her daily activities like tai chi and yoga and then she experienced a bad fall.
 “She did not break anything, but the fall initiated a serious decline, especially in her cognition,” says Greer.
-She enrolled her mother on Housecall Providers Hospice later that month on the recommendation of a trusted provider.
+She enrolled her mother in Housecall Providers Hospice later that month on the recommendation of a trusted provider.

-When Ann was just 19 and fresh out of high school in 1966, she and her friend took a backpacking trip across six European counties.
+When Ann was just 19 and fresh out of high school in 1966, she and her friend took a backpacking trip across six European countries.
 “They made the trip with only $100.
-My Mother was very optimistic and positive.
+My mother was very optimistic and positive.
 She didn’t see any obstacles,” says Greer.

-At the time, hostels were $.50 a night but $100 was still a meager sum for such an ambitious trip.
+At the time, hostels were $.50 a night, but $100 was still a meager sum for such an ambitious trip.
 Even so, says Greer, “They didn’t see any reason a hundred dollars wouldn’t be enough.”
-They needed to buy a ticket to Shannon, Ireland and planned to hitchhike from there.
-Since they would be carrying 25-pound packs on their backs, they decided to first do a practice trip from San Francisco to Davenport, WA.
-These backpacking adventures garnered local attention and they even got an article in the Missoula Times written about their adventure, under the heading “Vagabond Tourists.”
+They needed to buy a ticket to Shannon, Ireland, and planned to hitchhike from there.
+Since they would be carrying 25-pound packs on their backs, they decided to first do a practice trip from San Francisco to Davenport, Washington.
+These backpacking adventures garnered local attention, and the Missoula Times even wrote an article about their adventure, under the heading “Vagabond Tourists.”

-When Ann, the youngest of eight children, returned from Europe, she decided to move to Mexico, learn the language and immersed herself in the food and culture of the country.
-When she returned to the states, she enrolled in college in Montana where she met Greer’s father who soon proposed and three months later, they were married.
+When Ann, the youngest of eight children, returned from Europe, she decided to move to Mexico, learn the language and immerse herself in the food and culture of the country.
+When she returned to the States, she enrolled in college in Montana.
+There she met Greer’s father, who soon proposed, and three months later they were married.

-They made the decision to go ‘back to the land’ where they would grow their food, make their own furniture and clothes, and live on their own terms on 40 acres outside of Colville, Washington.
-Greer remembers those days fondly – almost always having braided hair with bear oil, moving outhouses by carrying them, making and taking part in sweat lodges, having fresh eggs and milk, spinning their own yarn, her mother using the girls’ hands as human spools.
+They made the decision to go “back to the land,” where they would grow their food, make their own furniture and clothes, and live on their own terms on 40 acres outside Colville, Washington.
+Greer remembers those days fondly – almost always having braided hair with bear oil, moving outhouses by carrying them, making and taking part in sweat lodges, having fresh eggs and milk, and spinning their own yarn, her mother using the girls’ hands as human spools.

 The family moved many times, always seeking the next adventure.
 Ann had a sincere thirst for what life meant and was always seeking out a deeper understanding.
 This curiosity took her in and out of different forms of religion and philosophy that she readily shared with the family.

 After Greer’s parents divorced, her mother put herself through school and became a legal secretary.
-She balanced her work life with artistic pursuits like becoming a belly dancer or restoring a dilapidated house almost entirely by herself.
+She balanced her work life with artistic pursuits like belly dancing or restoring a dilapidated house almost entirely by herself.
 Her interests took her to places her professional work seemed disconnected from.

 Even with the struggles of raising two girls as a single mother, Ann made the most of every moment.
 “Mom taught me how to be in life, and I want to thank her for that because I have never felt fearful of whether or not I could make it in the world.“